Vespa velutina (Asian hornet)

 - Spanish: avispa asiática

 - French: frelon à pattes jaunes; frelon asiatique

 Local Common Names

 Summary of InvasivenessTop of page

-Vespa velutina (Hymenoptera: Vespidae) is a hornet of Asian origin which is a predator of social hymenopterans, and in particular of honey bees (Apis mellifera).
-It has recently been spreading in Asia (it is an invasive species in South Korea and Japan) and, the subspecies V. v. nigrithorax, has been accidentally introduced to Europe where it was first recorded from southern France in 2004.
-Since then it has been found in Spain, Portugal, Belgium, Italy, UK and the Netherlands.
-This invasive species threatens honey production and native pollinating insects and may be introduced and transported accidentally with soil associated with plants, garden furniture and pots, and timber and with camping equipment.
+Vespa velutina (Hymenoptera: Vespidae) is a hornet of Asian origin which is a generalist predator of medium- to large-sized insects, and scavenger of vertebrate carrion.
+It has large impacts on Diptera and social hymenopterans, and in particular on honey bees (Apis spp.).
+It has recently been spreading in Asia (it is an invasive species in South Korea and Japan), and the subspecies V. v. nigrithorax has been accidentally introduced to Europe where it was first recorded from southern France in 2005.
+Since then it has been found in Spain, Portugal, Belgium, Italy, the UK, the Netherlands, Germany, the Channel Islands and the Balearic Islands.
+This invasive species threatens honey production and native pollinating insects.
+It may be introduced and transported accidentally with soil associated with plants, garden furniture and pots, timber, vegetables, camping equipment, etc.